johanvenbakken/NBA-sim/docs/tekniskdokumentasjon.md

 ```
 3. Open your browser and navigate to `http://localhost:3030`.

-PS: (it is not possible right now to create a user, log in or use the leaderboard)
+PS: (it is not possible right now to use the repository)
 ## **Architecture**
 NBA-sim is built using the following technologies
 - **Flask**: A lightweight web framework for building backend applications in Python.
 Flask is used in this project to handle server-side logic, routing, and template rendering.